Chart Color Schemes

 East Maitland has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that may impact this area.
-Key projects include East Maitland Catalyst Area, Stony Pinch Urban Development, Wallis Meadows Estate, and Bloomfield Colliery Continuation Project.
-The following list details those most likely to be relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 15 projects that are expected to impact the area.
+Notable projects include East Maitland Catalyst Area, Stony Pinch Urban Development, Wallis Meadows Estate, and Bloomfield Colliery Continuation Project.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.